 At the time, Scrivener popped up across my feeds rather a lot.
 It looked too good to be true and the trial was free, so I figured Why not?

 Now, I know I’m not using Scrivener to its full potential.
-There are so many awesome things you can do with this program, and I highly recommend checking out Kristen’s website if you want to know what its full potential can offer you.
-I’m only using the basics – but the basics I adore!
+There are so many awesome things you can do with this program and I’m really only using the basics – but the basics I adore!

 Take a look at my favourite features:

 This is one of my favourite features.
-There’s nothing more satisfying than seeing the progress bar turn from red to orange to yellow to green!
+There’s nothing more satisfying than seeing the progress bar turn from red to orange to green!

-You can set your overall wordcount goal for the whole draft, or you can set individual session word counts which you can adjust every day, or even while you write (*ahem* if you feel like cheating… Go ahead, I don’t judge.
-We’ve all done it.).
+You can set your overall word count goal for the whole draft, or you can set individual session word counts which you can adjust every day, or even while you write*.

-I admit I don’t use this that often, but they do include some intriguing options such as Ancient Sumarian or Hawaiian.
-If you’re just writing a quick short to get the inspiration going you might not want to spend a lot of time naming a character you won’t use again afterwards, so this is great for quick suggestions!
+I don’t use Scrivener’s name generator that often, but it includes some intriguing options such as Ancient Sumarian or Hawaiian.
+You might not want to spend a lot of time naming a character if it’s just for a quick writing exercise, so this is great for quick suggestions.